Read more about InAlienable.

 October 18, 2019

-Yesterday we about the death of Roylan Hernandez-Diaz, an asylum seeker from Cuba who had been in ICE detention since May; detention that was continued beyond his credible fear interview in August.
+Yesterday we wrote about the death of Roylan Hernandez-Diaz, an asylum seeker from Cuba who had been in ICE detention since May; detention that was continued beyond his credible fear interview in August.
 Roylan apparently committed suicide.

 The practice of holding asylum seekers in detention has been called out by Federal Courts.
 A ruling last year directed ICE to provide humanitarian parole for people seeking asylum.
 Another court this summer informed the administration that the blanket denials of parole in the southern district were a violation of law, and that asylees had to receive individualized assessments.
 The blanket denials continue.
 As noted yesterday, 9,000 of the 55,000 people being detained by ICE as of August this year had already passed a credible fear interview as part of the asylum process.

 As the conditions in detention continue to deteriorate protests are increasing from within facilities.
 Roylan Hernandez-Diaz had just joined in a hunger strike a few days before he was put in isolation, where his death on Tuesday occurred.
-Freedom for Immigrants sent around a yesterday stating:
+Freedom for Immigrants sent around a release yesterday stating:

 This week, two Cuban asylum seekers detained at the Otero County Processing Center (OCPC) slit their wrists and at least 19 others are planning on doing so in an act of mass resistance.
 Conditions and rights violations at OCPC have become so untenable that many view this drastic step as their only option to bring about change.
 The two men are in medical care, others have been placed in solitary confinement, and the situation is escalating.